Post Leaving Cert (PLC) courses are typically one or two year, module-based programmes of study, covering a wide range of subject areas.

 PLCs are flexible and are developed in response to the needs of industry and the job market.
 Many provide training that will lead directly to specific jobs.
 Some include work placements as part of the programme.

 PLC courses are available in about 200 schools and further education colleges around the country, mainly offered by Education and Training Boards (ETBs).
-This may eliminate the need for a students to relocate.
+This may eliminate the need for a student to relocate.

 Most PLCs offer a FETAC qualification.
 This is now widely recognised and is often a job requirement, such as in Childcare.